aarneranta/gf-math/README.md

 MathTextPor: um grupo é um grupo abeliano se sua operação binária é comutativa .
 MathTextSwe: en grupp är en abelsk grupp om dess binära operator är kommutativ .
 ```

+## Version 3

+This is the current development version aimed to establish a general conversion to different logical frameworks via Dedukti.
+Its code is in [grammars/v3](./grammars/v3),
+As of 6 January 2025, it is just the bare bones of an English-Dedukti bidirectional translation.
+But it aims to be extensible in a modular way by adding techniques such as those in Version 2.